Digitaliko/sendvelo/_bmad-output/marketing/03-PRODUCT-HUNT-LAUNCH-KIT.md

 ```
 Today's the day! 🚀

-SendVelo is live on Product Hunt.
+Thumbway is live on Product Hunt.

 We're building the approval layer for the AI content era.